AdobeDocs/commerce-php/src/pages/development/payments-integrations/base-integration/index.md

 ---
 title: Adding a new payment integration (payment method)
-description: Overview of how to add integrations to handle transactions with other payment providers
+description: This is an overview of how to add integrations to handle transactions with other payment providers.
 ---

 # Adding a new payment integration (payment method)